All Episodes

 Sorry.

-It's like okay, well, you know.
+It's like, okay, well, you know.

-But it's just like the fear everywhere.
+It's just like the fear everywhere.

-It's like, well, I mean, I don't know why you're coming to me for sympathy because we've been afraid of what has happened to our country, and we've said over and over and over, could this please stop?
+It's like, well, I mean, I don't know why you're coming to me for sympathy because we've been afraid of what has happened to our country.

-And we've been called all sorts of names under the sun and it's carried on against our will, against the consent of the British people.
+And it's carried on against our will, against the consent of the British people.

 And so I've got no sympathy whatsoever.

-But you can see how how far the GMB propaganda machine has fired up, clip after clip after clip after clip.
+But you can see how far the GMB propaganda machine has fired up, clip after clip after clip after clip.

 It's like, yeah, oh, all the minorities are terrified.